jbeason/imminent-men-afa44/content/_index.md

     identifier: spotlight
     subtitle: >-
-      Coral reefs are often called the rainforests of the sea, both due to the vast amount of species they harbour, and to the high productivity they yield.
+      Coral reefs are often called the rainforests of the sea, both due to the vast amount of species they harbor, and to the high productivity they yield.
     title: Rainforests of the Sea
     type: spotlight